 Introduction to fundamental principles of inorganic chemistry; structure and bonding, nomenclature, chemical equations and reactions, stoichiometry, acids, bases, and chemical equilibrium, redox, gases, solutions, and nuclear chemistry.
-(L, M)
+(C, L)

-CHEM 2B Introductory Chemistry 4 units
+CHEM 2B Introductory Chemistry

-54 hours; 54 laboratory hours Prerequisite: CHEM 1A or CHEM 2A Transferable to CSU/UC UC-Unit Limit
+54 hours; 54 laboratory hours Prerequisite: CHEM 1A or CHEM 2A Transferable to CSU/UC UC-Unit limit

 Introduction to fundamental concepts of organic and biochemistry.
 Topics of instruction include (1) structure, nomenclature, and reactions of some organic compounds and drugs, (2) stereochemistry, (3) structure and metabolism of carbohydrates, lipids, proteins, enzyme activity and inhibition, nucleic acids and DNA, and (4) bioenergetics.
-Completion of this course along with CHEM 2A is designed to satisfy the requirements of those alliedhealth career programs which require two semesters of chemistry.
+Completion of this course along with CHEM 2A is designed to satisfy the requirements of those allied-health career programs which require two semesters of chemistry.
 (L, M)

-CHEM 10 Concepts of Chemistry
+CHEM 10 Concepts of Chemistry 3 units